rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Role.md

   - Role permissions that are explicitly assigned by user.
 - explicitProtectableClusters: list of System.Strings
   - Explicit list of protectable Rubrik clusters.
+- syncedClusters: list of SyncedClusters
+  - Explicit list of clusters to which role is synced.